Motorola Razr V3: V3c and V3m (CDMA2000)

-For both the Razr V3c and V3m, Verizon Wireless's versions use their own proprietary user interface and disables some features like the ability to transfer data files to and from the phone via Bluetooth (a specific protocol called OBEX).
+Verizon Wireless's versions of the Razr V3c and V3m use their own proprietary user interface and disable some features, including the ability to transfer files to and from the phone via Bluetooth (specifically, the OBEX protocol).
 Verizon blocked the transfer of most data over USB, such as ringtones.
-The V3m phones also run Binary Runtime Environment for Wireless (BREW), which signs each application to the phones Electronic Serial Number, or ESN, thus preventing the use of free applications (including Back-Up Assistant).
+The V3m phones also run Binary Runtime Environment for Wireless (BREW), which signs each application to the phone's Electronic Serial Number, or ESN, thus preventing the use of free applications (including Back-Up Assistant).
 Equivalent models offered by competitors (such as the V3t) retained these features.

 VE20 (CDMA2000)

 The Razr VE20 is an updated CDMA model introduced in September 2008.
 It was released in the U.S. for Sprint, Alltel, and US Cellular.
 It incorporated some of the design elements of the Razr2 V9m at a reduced price.
 It features a QVGA main display, outer display with virtual touch keys, 2-megapixel camera, stereo Bluetooth, and a microSD memory card slot up to 8 Gb.